macster110/PLABuoy/Shell_Program/trunk/config/README.md

   3. Enable SSH (allows remote control of rPi over network via command line)
     - Boot into Command Line and type `raspi-config`
     - Go to “Advanced” and “Enable SSH”.
-  4. *(Only if needed)* Enable VNC Remote Desktop Client (allows remote control via GUI, useful if you don’t have a separate monitor for the Pi.)
+  4. *(Only if needed)* Enable VNC Remote Desktop Client (this allows remote control via GUI, useful if you don’t have a separate monitor for the Pi.)
     - follow this [guide](http://www.raspberrypi.org/documentation/remote-access/vnc/).

+Follow the rest of this guide while connected to the Raspberry Pi via SSH.
+If you can't connect via SSH then do it directly from the Pi but first copy the config files to a USB flash drive and insert it into the Pi.
+You will need these files in Step 3.

 ##2.
 Install required packages
-Type: `sudo apt-get install rfkill zd1211-firmware hostapd hostap-utils iw dnsmasq apache2 vsftpd ftp` (You can copy and paste these commands into a Terminal window, but note that you must use Ctrl+Shift+C and Ctrl+Shift+V to Copy/Paste within a Terminal window as Ctrl+C and Ctrl+V do other things.)
+Type: `sudo apt-get install rfkill zd1211-firmware hostapd hostap-utils iw dnsmasq apache2 vsftpd ftp` (You can copy and paste these commands into a Terminal window, but note that you must use Ctrl+Shift+C and Ctrl+Shift+V to Copy/Paste within a Terminal window because Ctrl+C and Ctrl+V do other things.)

 ##3.
 Copy config files to Raspberry Pi
-The required location for each file is given near the top of each file after a `#?`.
-E.g. "hostapd.conf":
+You can do this via a USB Flash Drive or (if connected via SSH) by typing `sudo nano <fullFilePath>` and pasting the contents of the file into the terminal window.
+The required location for each file is given near the top of each file after a `#?PATH=`.
+E.g. in "hostapd.conf":

 >   #?PATH="/ect/hostapd/hostapd.conf"
 >